RobertRingel/LearningTasks4Programming/Java/03_UsingObjects/Voucher4Person.md

 #### Learning Activities

-1) read the Java code
+1) read the Java of the Person and Account-class code
 2) develop ideas of a Voucher-class
 3) implement the Voucher-class similar to the Account-class
 4) test the code with help of a main-method